vishnukumarkvs/notes/Ostree.md

 /mount: rm l2.txt

 This file still exists in l2 folder.
 But go to l4 and check a whiteout l2.txt.
 Do stat on it.

+deleting an apended or copy up file willmess things up.
 ```